-Medigap Plan M covers the following costs and benefits:
+Medigap Plan N covers the following costs and benefits:

-- Part A hospital coinsurance and hospital costs up to an additional 365 days after Original Medicare benefits are exhausted
+- Part A hospital coinsurance and hospital costs up to 365 days after Original Medicare benefits run out

-- Part A hospice care coinsurance payment or copayment
+- Part A hospice care copayment or coinsurance

-Medigap Plan M does not cover the Medicare Part B deductible or excess charges.
-Part B “excess charges” are additional costs outside of the Medicare-approved charge.
+Medigap Plan N does not cover the Medicare Part B deductible or Part B excess charges and thus, the beneficiary is responsible for paying these costs out-of-pocket.

-The best time for beneficiaries to enroll in Medicare Supplement Plan may be during their Medicare Supplement Open Enrollment Period, which is not the same for everyone.
+The best time for beneficiaries to enroll in Medicare Supplement Plan is during their Medicare Supplement Open Enrollment Period, which is not the same for everyone.

 This period begins on the first day of the first month that you are both age 65 or older and enrolled in Medicare Part B, and lasts for six months.
 During this time, private insurance carriers may not use medical underwriting to assess a beneficiary’s health condition.